Karneades/Defensomania/README.md

 **Incident response process** is a more in-depth way of dealing with one scenario and considers priorities and the whole incident response process.
-This gets now real serious.
+This is serious business now.
 The goal is to see how the team would handle a fictional scenario from the beginning to the end of an incident.
 Discuss the processes, the responsibilities, the tools, the priorities and also who would you contact in case of emergency.
-Ask questions like "if we have that incident, how should we prepare us to be able to handle it?", "if we must contain the compromised host how would we do that?".
+Ask questions like "if we have that incident, what preparation is needed to be able to handle it?", "if we must contain the compromised host how would we do that?".
 If you incorporate a new subsidiary company into your security monitoring and incident response scope, ask questions like how would you handle that scenario for the new company and its infrastructure.
   1. Put the scenario cards heads-down in the middle of the table.
   1. Group the activity cards heads-up according to their phases.
-  1. Someone in the group now takes the first scenario card, read it loud and... good luck.
+  1. Someone in the group now takes the first scenario card, reads it out loud and... good luck.
   1. Now spread out the activity cards for the first incident phase _prepare_ around the table.
-  1. Each player after another takes one card from the current phase which one think would fit that scenario and describes what steps and which tools are used to execute it.
+  1. Each player in turn takes one card from the current phase which fits that scenario and describes what steps and which tools are used to execute it.
 You should discuss the activities in the group and its priorities for the scenario.
 Move forward to the next card.
   1. After all relevant cards from a phase are played move on to the next phase.